 After the funeral of one of their most loved customers, he and Millie had slowly walked hand in hand through the cemetery, back to their car.
 When they reached the statue, she had paused for a moment of prayer and reflection and then said if her body had to spend eternity anywhere this was the perfect place.
 He had agreed that it was beautiful, but told her they had a lifetime to live before they’d have to make that kind of decision.
 He never believed a life could be so short.
 When she died, he’d remembered what Millie had said and honored her wishes.

 It was the only decision he had been able to make regarding Millie’s funeral.
-Stacy and Millie’s parents had done the rest for him.
-They picked the programs, the music, wrote the obituary.
-Gina selected the casket and Stacy designed Millie’s headstone.
-He did nothing.
-He couldn’t fathom the idea of even attending her funeral.
-The only reason he did go was because he knew Stacy would need him to hold her up, and because he knew she would be there to do the same for him.
+Stacy and Millie’s parents had done the rest.
+They’d picked the programs, the music.
+Gina had written the obituary, selected the casket.
+Stacy had designed Millie’s headstone.
+He’d done nothing.
+He couldn’t even fathom the idea of attending the service.
+The only reason he had was because he knew Stacy would need him to hold her up; and because he knew she would be there to do the same for him.

-Carefully, Dan knelt and placed the bouquet of roses beside the stone Stacy had created as the final tribute to his wife, her best friend.
-Dark grey in color with a rose carved into the side in a lighter shade, below her name, Milena Marie Handley, Stacy had them inscribe ‘I will hold you in my heart until I can hold you in my arms,’ the sentiment perfectly Millie.
+With deliberate care, Dan placed the bouquet of roses beside the stone Stacy had created as the final tribute to his wife.
+Dark grey in color with a rose carved into the side in a lighter shade, below her name, Milena Marie Handley, Stacy had requested an inscription; ‘I will hold you in my heart until I can hold you in my arms,’ the sentiment perfectly Millie.

 “I love you, Millie,” he whispered, hoping her sleep was peaceful, her dreams warm and sweet, hoping he was still her Danny-Boy.